Plans for trams from Granton to Dalkeith could include surprise change of route

-Edinburgh trams: Latest expansion plan could see north-south tram route from Granton to Dalkeith
+Edinburgh trams: Hopes government could fund new tram route from Granton to Dalkeith

 Trams could go via Edinburgh’s Orchard Brae instead of Roseburn

-Plans for a north-south Edinburgh tram line that could take passengers from Granton to the city centre and out to Dalkeith are set to be considered by the council early next year.
+Plans for another extension of Edinburgh’s tram line, linking Granton to Dalkeith through the city centre, are set to be considered by the council early next year.

 And instead of taking over the Roseburn cycle path as part of the tram route, council leaders signalled they were now interested in running the trams via Orchard Brae.